4d/docs/docs/Concepts/parameters.md

 ```

-When declaring multiple parameters with different types, variadic notation must be employed at last position, for example
+When declaring multiple parameters, variadic notation must be employed at last position, for example:

 ```4d
 #DECLARE ( param: Real ; ... : Text )